Nancy Kerrigan: Personal life

 Kerrigan graduated from Stoneham High School and attended Emmanuel College in Boston to study business.
 Her mother, Brenda, is legally blind, which prompted Kerrigan to create the Nancy Kerrigan Foundation, which aims to raise awareness and support for the vision-impaired.

 Kerrigan married her agent Jerry Solomon on September 9, 1995, the year after she retired from competition.
 The marriage was her first and his third.
-They have three children together: Matthew (b.
-1996), Brian (b.
-2005), and Nicole (b.
-2008).
+They have three children together.
 Solomon also has a son from his second marriage.
 In April 2017, Kerrigan said that she had six miscarriages in eight years while attempting to have her three children.
 She said that the miscarriages were "devastating" and "a strain" on the marriage.